Site Replication

 After the initial synchronization of data across peer sites, AIStor continually replicates and synchronizes replicable data among all sites as they occur on any site.

-Site Healing
+Site healing

 Any AIStor deployment in the site replication configuration can resynchronize damaged replica-eligible data from the peer with the most updated (“latest”) version of that data.